planetmarshall/web-algodynamic/web/content/blog/cpp-startup-project.rst

 ---------------

 As a statically typed language, your compiler already does static analysis for you (which is why it makes sense to build with multiple configurations).
-However
+However tools such as `clang-tidy <https://clang.llvm.org/extra/clang-tidy/>`_ can pick up other issues such as readability and security issues.
+It's also worth mentioning that some clang-tidy checks are project specific and others mutually exclusive, so check which ones are appropriate for your project.

 Note when running clang tidy on Ubuntu I ran into this bug - https://github.com/llvm/llvm-project/issues/46804